 By going this route baby and mom are able to be comfortable while looking good.
-The robe gives you easy access for going to the bathroom and breastfeeding while the swaddle blanket keeps the baby snug and peaceful.
+The robe gives you easy access to going to the bathroom and breastfeeding while the swaddle blanket keeps the baby snug and peaceful.

 A nursing dress such as this one is another convenient option to put on after giving birth.
 It’s perfect for relaxing with the baby, gives you easy access for breastfeeding, and like the robe, it makes going to the bathroom more convenient.

 Plus, the built-in nursing bra makes it so you don’t even have to worry about putting on too many clothes to start off, which gives you a quick head start to finally being able to relax.

 Your homebirth experience should be customized to be your own.
 When you’re wondering what to wear for homebirth or what are the best clothes for a water birth, the most important thing is to go with something that you’re comfortable with.
 Whether it’s wearing a bikini top, a gown, or even nothing at all.